 Support and encourage the three-way partnership between parents, children and staff;

-Continually strive to provide an environment that is a natural extension to each child’s home;
+Strive to provide an environment that is a natural extension to each child’s home;

-Continually strive to celebrate family culture and embrace diversity;
+Strive to celebrate family culture and embrace diversity;

-Look to the broader community to assist us in providing optimal care for all children.
+Seek information and inclusion of the broader community to assist us in providing optimal care for all children.

 We strive to achieve this ‘Mission Statement’ by adopting and supporting the following Philosophy statements: